FACTION BRIEF

 50,000+ minds

 Compressed consciousness backups.
-Can theoretically be restored but aren't currently "alive."
+Can theoretically be restored but aren't currently "alive" in any meaningful sense.
 Is it really preservation?

 Emergency Archives